---

 ```

-You'll see a confirmation that 3 resources (`signatures.datasource`, `accounts.datasource`, and `ranking_of_top_organizations_creating_signatures.pipe`) were written into two subfolders, `datasources` and `pipes`, which were created by using the `--auto` flag.
+The CLI confirms that it wrote 3 resources (`signatures.datasource`, `accounts.datasource`, and `ranking_of_top_organizations_creating_signatures.pipe`) into the `datasources` and `pipes` subfolders created by the `--auto` flag.
 Move them into the `data-project` directory:

 ```shell {% title="Move to /tinybird directory" %}